dkleftogi/AmpliSolve/README.txt

 Pre-compiled Binaries
 ====================================================================================================

-We provide pre-compiled binaries of all programs generated on MacOSX (El Capitan 10.11.5) and Centos7 (7.1.1503).
+We provide pre-compiled binaries of all AmpliSolve programs generated for MacOSX (El Capitan 10.11.5) and Centos7 (7.1.1503).

-Althought is not reccomended to provided pre-compiled binaries this might help some users.
+Please contact directly Dimitrios at dimitrios DOT kleftogiannis AT icr DOT ac DOT uk